TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

 ## Maybe

-* FE - special control msg to create a new channel - to be used for components
+- FE - special control msg to create a new channel or room - to be used for components.
+Could be a separate node.
+- FE - add function to reload the page - allow for a control msg to do so.

-* BE - new node - "component" - Define a component to load {name, file/url, (schema)}.
+- BE - new node - "component" - Define a component to load {name, file/url, (schema)}.
 Trigger FE to lazy load the component on new (re)connection.
 Create socket.io channel

-* FE - add function to reload the page - allow for a control msg to do so.

 - Allow folder name to be independent of uibuilder.url?

 - Consider option to expose both `src` and `dist` folders to the web server.
+Switchable.

     Not directly related to this feature set but probably quite useful anyway as it would allow admins to switch between them.